-- Before submitting an appeal, please be aware that the Appeal Board will not overturn citation appeals based on certain criteria.
+- Aware the appeals board will not overturn citation appeals based on certain criteria.

-- By filing an appeal, you are verifying that you have now read, understand, and will comply with the Wright State Parking Policy.
+- Verifying you have read, understand, and will comply with the Wright State parking policy.

-A person who purchases a parking permit and subsequently determines that he/she does not require the permit may return the permit and request a refund at the FMS Customer Care Center, 065 Allyn Hall.
+If you buy a parking permit, but decide you do not need the permit, you can request a refund at the Customer Care Center in 065 Allyn Hall.
 Permit fees will be refunded according to the following schedule:

-- One semester permits prior to the beginning of the semester, 100 percent; during the first two weeks of the semester, 70 percent.
+- One-semester permit refunds requested during the first two weeks of a semester: 70 percent.
 Refunds will not be granted after the first two weeks of the semester.

 - An annual or multi-semester permit will be refunded on a prorated basis.

-A reserved (A) parking permit holder who requests a refund will relinquish the right to repurchase the reserved permit.
+If you are a reserved A permit holder who requests a refund, you will relinquish the right to purchase another reserved permit on future semesters.

-- The vehicle is parked in such a manner as to create a hazard to safety or construction progress or that obstructs or impedes the flow of vehicular or pedestrian traffic.
+- If your vehicle is parked in a way that creates a safety hazard, blocks construction progress, obsctructs a fire lane, or impedes the flow of traffic.

-- The vehicle is parked with an illegal or invalid permit.
+- If your vehicle is parked with an illegal or invalid permit.

-- The vehicle has accumulated $100 or more in unresolved fines or fees.
+- If you have $100 or more in unresolved fines or fees.

-- An unauthorized vehicle is parked in a handicap space, reserved space, visitor, gated lot, state/United States government space, service/vendor spaces, or any other restricted space.
+- If your vehicle is parked in a handicap space, reserved space, visitor, gated lot, state/United States government space, service/vendor spaces, or any other restricted space without authorization.

-Vehicles will be continued on the eligibility list for towing until fines are paid.
-The university is not responsible for damage resulting from vehicle towing/booting or any other condition as defined by this policy or by the Ohio Revised Code.
+Your vehicle will stay on the eligibility list for towing until all fines are paid.
+The university is not responsible for damage resulting from vehicle towing, booting, or any other condition as defined by this policy or by the Ohio Revised Code.

-This policy applies to all vehicles operated on campus including but not limited to motor vehicles, motorcycles, and bicycles.
+This policy applies to all vehicles operated on campus, which may include motor vehicles, motorcycles, and bicycles.

-- Parking in a handicap space, or in the striped access aisle, without a legal handicap license plate or permit.
-According to the laws of the state of Ohio, a first violation is punishable by a minimum fine of $250, not to exceed $500, plus any towing charges.
+- Parking in a handicap space or in the striped access aisle, without a legal handicap license plate or permit (minimum fine of $250, not to exceed $500, plus towing fee).

-- Obstructing a fire lane, the flow of vehicular or pedestrian traffic, parking in any part of a road, pedestrian/handicap access ($100 fine, plus towing fee).
+- Obstructing a fire lane, the flow of vehicular or pedestrian traffic, parking in any part of a road or pedestrian/handicap access ($100 fine, plus towing fee).

 - Displaying an illegal parking permit, a permit reported stolen or lost, or a permit that is reproduced or altered ($100 fine, plus towing fee).

-- No/improper or improperly displayed permit in reserved (A), faculty/staff (B), state/United States government, service, vendor, visitor, or any space other than student commuter or resident spaces ($50 fine).
+- No, improper, or improperly displayed permit in reserved (A), faculty and staff (B), state/United States government, service, vendor, visitor, or any space other than student commuter or resident spaces ($50 fine).

-- Parking in excess of posted time limit ($25 fine).
+- Parking in excess of any posted time limits ($25 fine).

-Violators of the university parking policy may be referred to appropriate authorities for disciplinary action in addition to paying outstanding fines and towing charges.
-Students may be referred to the Office of Student Affairs and Enrollment Services.
+If you violate the university parking policy, you may be referred to appropriate authorities for disciplinary action in addition to paying outstanding fines and towing charges.
+Students may be referred to the Office of Student Affairs.

-All persons operating vehicles and bicycles on campus are responsible for complying with the Wright State University parking policy (University Policy 7410), and the vehicle laws of the State of Ohio, Greene County and the City of Fairborn.
+If you operate a vehicle or bicycle on campus, you must comply with the Wright State University parking policy, and the laws of the State of Ohio, Greene County, and the City of Fairborn.